 RSS feeds to popular records and information management blogs and event lists are also available on the site.

-Meetings are generally held on the third Wednesday of the month.
-Specific information, including date, time, location, and topic, can be found on the Google Group calendar.
+Specific information about meetings, including date, time, location, and topic, can be found on the Google Group calendar.

 MN GRIN E-mail List